 In peasant-based villages, a disproportionately higher percentage of households are willing to seek judicial services in case of disputes than in landlord-dominated villages.
 In landlord-based villages, landlords wield their power to accompany their clients to the police or courts, making them less inclined to access the official judicial system.
 In peasant-based villages however, landlords do not have such power (Shami, 2021).
 Additionally, it becomes apparent that patrons are able to maintain patronage powers when inequality becomes coupled with isolation.
 When villages become connected to the city, there is a greater chance that people living in those villages would go to the police independently (Shami, 2021).

 The judicial system in Pakistan finds itself starved of resources while facing impossible caseloads.
 To make things worse, clientelistic challenges are increasingly on the rise.
 To overcome these challenges, state institutions need to become more accessible.
 For example, the situation in rural Hafizabad crucially points to the need for increasing villagers’ access to formal policing.
 A way to do so would be to connect villages to the external market so that villagers can go to the police directly.
 This will—at least partly—wrest power away from the landlords and make villagers more aware of the value of the relationship with their patrons.
-Thus, to truly change the way justice is pursued in the country, changes that are feasible and would have powerful, long-lasting effects need to be made all around—at institutional, physical, and social levels.
+Thus, to truly change the way justice is pursued in the country, changes that are feasible and would have substantial, long-lasting effects need to be made all around—at institutional, physical, and social levels.

 Izza Malik is a Research Assistant at the Consortium for Development Policy Research.